 The Religion and Public Life minor will offer students a way to explore and connect diverse conversations about the role of religion in public life.
-Bringing together a wide array of courses to choose from, the Religion and Public Life minor will have an interdisciplinary emphasis and be composed of six courses, one introductory course and five electives.
+Bringing together a wide array of courses to choose from, the Religion and Public Life minor will have an interdisciplinary emphasis and be composed of six courses, two required courses plus four electives.

 Expectations of undergraduates who minor in Religion and Public Life